tarsa/TarsaLZP/scalajs/TarsaLZP/BACKLOG.md

 TODO:
+- use official updated diode-react as soon as it's released
 - write tests
   - write locators to enable elegant searching for elements in DOM
   - unit tests using React utilities for simulation